Download a Monthly or Yearly Calendar Excel Template

 All your calendar information lives in this table.
 Then, with the click of a button, you can see all the information auto-populated into a calendar.

-- On the left-hand toolbar, click the calendar icon to switch to calendar view.
+- On the toolbar, switch to Calendar View.

 You will now see all your information in a calendar (today’s date will be outlined in blue).
-You can edit or add an event directly from this calendar view by double-clicking on a green bubble.
-You can also change the date of any event by dragging and dropping a green bubble to another date box.
+You can edit or add an event directly from this calendar view, or change the color of an event, by double-clicking on a blue bubble.

 Anything you change in this calendar view will be automatically updated in your table.